Tornadoes of 2025

-The 2025 tornado season is the ongoing season of tornadoes and tornado outbreaks worldwide in the year 2025.
+This page documents notable tornadoes and tornado outbreaks worldwide in 2025.
 Strong and destructive tornadoes form most frequently in the United States, China, the Pampas, the European Plain, South Africa, and Bengal, but they can occur almost anywhere under the right conditions.
 Tornadoes also develop occasionally in southern Canada during the Northern Hemisphere's summer and somewhat regularly at other times of the year across Europe, Asia, and Australia.
 Tornadic events are often accompanied by other forms of severe weather, including strong thunderstorms, winds, and hail.

-Worldwide, at least 101 tornado-related deaths have been confirmed – 68 in the United States, 12 in Vietnam, seven in Brazil, four each in China and Spain, two in the Philippines, and one each in France, Japan, Portugal, and Turkey.
+Worldwide, at least 104 tornado-related deaths have been confirmed: 67 in the United States, 12 in Vietnam, seven in Brazil, four each in China, Spain, and Uganda, two in the Philippines, and one each in France, Japan, Portugal, and Turkey.

+In the United States, the first two months of the year started off slightly below average, with generally scattered tornado activity.

+However, a major increase in activity began in March as the synoptic pattern became much more favorable for tornado outbreaks, including the largest tornado outbreak on record for the month, which occurred mid-month.
+Significant and damaging outbreaks continued in the months of April and May, while June featured the first EF5 tornado in the United States since the 2013 Moore tornado, which occurred near Enderlin, North Dakota on June 20.

+In contrast to 2024, however, 2025 had a significantly inactive late season, with 172 tornadoes occurring from August through December, compared to 1,106 from March to June.

+This was due to multiple Arctic blasts bringing very cold, unsuitable air, and the fact that no hurricanes made landfall in the United States during the hurricane season.

-2025 featured the first EF5 tornado since the 2013 Moore tornado, which occurred near Enderlin, North Dakota on June 20.
-It also featured the most violent tornadoes in a year since 2013, with eight tornadoes worldwide receiving a rating of (E)F4 or higher.
+2025 also had the highest number of violent tornadoes in a year since 2013, with eight tornadoes worldwide receiving a rating of (E)F4 or higher.
 Six of these tornadoes occurred in the United States, and two in Brazil.